mks1313/PREPARE_TECH/README.md

 #  Dashboard (Demo)

 Frontend built with **React + TypeScript + Tailwind CSS**, backed by a **Flask** API.
-Monitors textile IoT devices and their sensors, with real-time KPIs, device details, and sensor readings.
+Monitors IoT devices and their sensors, with real-time KPIs, device details, and sensor readings.

 ## 🚀 Features
 - Device table with filtering, search, sorting, and pagination.